Leadership Questions for Employers to Ask Applicants

 - Tell me about a time when you failed.
 How did it happen?
 How did you handle it?

-- If I were to ask your reporting staff or your peers to comment about your leadership style, your leadership strengths, and your leadership weaknesses, how would they respond?
+- If I were to ask your reporting staff or your peers to comment on your leadership style, your leadership strengths, and your leadership weaknesses, how would they respond?
 What would this discussion tell me about you as a leader?

 - Would you rather that your employees respected you or feared you?
 Is there the opportunity in a leadership role to inspire both reactions from your employees?